Email FacebookTwitterMenu burgerClose thin

 Retiring with no money in savings isn’t unheard of, though it can be exceptionally hard to do.
 Without supplemental savings or other sources of income, you may be relying solely on Social Security benefits to cover retirement expenses.

-Even if you’re maxing out Social Security benefits, you could still fall short when it comes to covering basic cost of living expenses.
-Factor in higher inflation rates and increased spending on health care as you age and Social Security might not go very far at all.
+Even if you receive the maximum Social Security benefit, you may still fall short of covering basic living expenses.
+Factor in inflation and rising health care costs, and Social Security may not cover all your expenses.

 Retiring with no money can also mean making drastic cuts to your budget or lifestyle changes that allow you to live on less.
 For instance, you might downsize your home or move in with one of your adult children to lower your cost of living.
 Or you may consider taking out a reverse mortgage to create an additional stream of income in retirement.